What Documents Do You Need to Apply for Social Security Disability?

 Documents You’ll Need for Your Disability Application

-Some documents must be originals (see notes below).
+Some documents must be original copies to be valid for your SSD application.
 In those cases, the SSA will return those originals to you once they process your disability application.

 Here is a comprehensive list of required documents that apply to everyone:

-- Form SSA-3368-BK, titled Adult Disability Report.
+1. Form SSA-3368-BK, or your Adult Disability Report.
 This form includes information such as your work history, illnesses, education, and more.
-Think of it as a summary form that includes information from the rest of the required documents.
+This works as a summary for the rest of your required documents.

-- Copies of your most recent W-2 forms.
+5. Copies of your most recent W-2 forms.
 You can also submit copies of your income tax return for the past year if you’re self-employed.
-It’s important to note here that you must have worked within the past five years to qualify for Social Security disability benefits.

-- Your current banking information, if you want your payments direct-deposited into your account.
-This could be a canceled check or a letter from your bank that includes both your routing and account numbers.
+6. Your current banking information, if you want your payments direct-deposited into your account.
+This could be a voided check or a letter from your bank that includes both your routing and account numbers.

 You may need to also submit these documents along with your disability application, if they apply:

-Questions the SSA Might Ask After Submitting Your Disability Application
+Questions the SSA Might Ask After Submitting Your Application

 The SSA might ask you follow-up questions about any or all of the documents you provide.
 They might also ask you the following questions:

-- Has anyone else has ever filed for benefits on your behalf?
+• Has anyone else ever filed for benefits on your behalf?

-- Were you or your spouse every employed by the railroad industry?
+• Were you or your spouse ever employed by the railroad industry?

 These are just a few of the possible questions they might ask you.
 For a more comprehensive list, see the SSA’s website here.